TaitoUnited/full-stack-template/alternatives/server-symfony/README.md

 This template is work in progress.
 At least the following need to be configured manually:

-1. Add nginx as sidecar:
+1. Add nginx as server sidecar:

 On docker-nginx.conf: